Fonterra lifts milk price forecast, economy in for $13.2b boost - NZ Herald

-The economy is in line for a $13.2 billion injection from Fonterra this dairying season with the big cooperative raising its forecast milk price range to a plump $8.40-$9/kg milksolids.
+The economy is in line for a $13.2 billion injection from Fonterra this dairying season with the big co-operative raising its forecast milk price range to a plump $8.40-$9/kg milksolids.

-Posting its first quarter 2022 results, New Zealand's biggest business said the lift in the 2021-2022 season forecast was from the previous outlook of $7.90-$8.90, and increased the midpoint of the range, which its farmers are paid off, to a record $8.70.
+Posting its first-quarter 2022 results, New Zealand's biggest business said the lift in the 2021-2022 season forecast was from the previous outlook of $7.90-$8.90, and increased the midpoint of the range, which its farmers are paid off, to a record $8.70.

 Total ebit was $190m, down $60m on the corresponding period last year, due to significantly higher input costs driven by a 30 per cent increase in whole milk powder prices.